We built our company

 Finance Agent

-Weekly P&L, AR follow-ups, invoice reconciliation, multi-currency treasury, variance alerts.
+Weekly P&L, AR follow-ups, invoice reconciliation, treasury, variance alerts.
+Reads accounting, bank, and commerce in one pass.

 🏪